How to Measure Your Furnace or AC Filter

-Choosing the correctly sized air filter is important in order to keep air clean in your home.
+Choosing the correctly sized air filter is important in order to keep the air clean in your home.
 An improperly sized filter may have limited performance.
-Determining the proper air filter size can be confusing, since filter packages generally display two sets of dimensions.
-It is important to understand that these dimension sets are the nominal and actual dimensions of the filter, and differences between the two.
+Determining the proper air filter size can be confusing since filter packages generally display two sets of dimensions.
+It is important to understand that these dimension sets are the nominal and actual dimensions of the filter, and the differences between the two.

 Basic Measuring Tips

 - Use a steel measuring tape.

 - Measure your old filter to the nearest 1/8" of an inch, if the size is on a 1/16" mark, then round down to the next 1/8".